farlee2121/Fake-StrongTargets/README.md

 This repo is a proof of concept that I'm considering publishing as a nuget package.
 Feedback is helpful!
 If it's popular enough I may contribute it to FAKE.

+The library is just [one short file](./src/Library.fs) if you want to use it before I publish to nuget.